A successful short-term rental business has a lot of moving parts.

-But look: you don’t need a degree in vacation rental interior design to make your properties look genuinely nice.
+But short-term rental managers don’t need a degree in vacation rental interior design to make their properties look nice.
 A common question in this industry is, “How do I make my vacation rental stand out?”
 That’s a multi-faceted topic with many moving parts of its own, but ultimately, it starts with a basic task: decorating!

-Here are five quick vacation rental decoration tips that you can put into motion right now to set yourself apart from the competition.
+Here are five quick vacation rental decoration tips that vacation rental property managers can put into motion right now to make vacation rentals stand out on Vrbo, Airbnb, Booking.com, and other OTAs.

 Many property managers like their rental decor to reflect location.
 A cottage in Hilton Head, for instance, might sport a shabby chic look, while a cabin in Breckenridge might necessitate more rustic touches.
 Either way, it’s typically best to start with neutral color schemes and add pops of personality as you go.
 Avoiding “loud” decor—bright paint colors, bizarre pieces of art, and so on—is generally a good idea, since that eccentricity won’t appeal to every guest.